Teaching English and Living in Thailand

 Important Questions to Ask

 If you are new to Thailand and new to teaching be careful.
 Things are not always straightforward here.
 Ask a lot of questions, and if things seem a bit suspicious or unclear than maybe it is best to look elsewhere.
 There are many jobs teaching English in Thailand.
-The average pay is around 60,000 baht or a bit above.
+The average pay is around 30,000 baht (US$900) or a bit above.
 That isn't enough.
 You pay a premium for most things in Thailand just because you are a farang (foreigner).
 If you were Thai that salary might seem like a bonanza.
-(Most Thais make about 6,000 baht a month; in Bangkok the average salary is about 15,000 baht a month.
+(Most Thais make about 6,000 baht a month; in Bangkok the average salary is about 15,000 baht a month, obviously depending on their level of education and skill.
 Using your favorite currency calculator, you can determine what this correspond to in your own currency.)
 This does create a little tension between you and your Thai co-workers, so tread very carefully and always be respectful.
 The Thai teachers at public and private schools are qualified teachers who make half of what you make.
 They work a lot harder and have many fewer benefits.
 They often don’t receive health insurance or bonuses and they generally work longer hours and have less vacation days.

 Negotiate your salary and all benefits: everything is negotiable.
 Don't be shy or you will be scrounging for change a week before your next paycheck.
 Also, ask about bonuses and airfare reimbursement.
 Bonuses are not at all uncommon if you fulfill your 1-year contract and work full-time.
 Some international schools will either buy you a ticket home or pay you cash if you choose not to take the ticket.
 Again, make sure they handle your visa, work permit, and teacher's license.
 These things cost money and you do not want to pay for them yourself or have to deal with the government offices that issue them.

 This is where you pay much more than your Thai counterpart, up to double what a Thai would pay.
 Take your time and check different locations and prices before you decide on an apartment (see Cheap Rentals in Bangkok on this site by Chris Mitchell for details).
 You can stay in a cheap guesthouse while you are looking.
 Very few teaching jobs provide accommodation, and if they do it is very likely because they are located in the country.
 Check the rate for water and electricity.
 The Thais pay the utility company directly thus getting a much lower price then the farang.
 Many housing complexes from large to small will make you pay a premium for the same services.
-You can expect to pay between 4 and 5.5 baht per unit for electricity.
-Also water is usually a fixed rate of 300 to 500 baht, which is three to five times more expensive than paying the utility company directly.
-It seems like extortion, but it is a common practice here in Thailand and completely legal (I think).
-The point is this adds up.
-Our first electricity bill was nearly 5,000 baht So be careful.
+You can expect to pay between 6 and 7 baht per unit for electricity.
+Our water rates were pretty high.
+The point is it all adds up.
+Our first electricity bill was nearly 5,000 baht.
+So be careful.

 English Teaching Jobs